 From PinnSpot

-Is Medellin Colombia safe for Travel in 2024?
+Is Medellin Colombia safe for Travel?

-Short answer is yes.
-If you have recently been to New Orleans/Chicago or any large city in the United States, you realize that Medellin is safe.
+Short answer is yes If you have recently been to New Orleans/Chicago or any large city in the United States, you realize that Medellin is safe.

-Medellín was dangerous — actually considered the most dangerous city in the world at one point.
+Medellin was dangerous — actually considered the most dangerous city in the world at one point.
 However, it has been 30 years since the death of Pablo Escobar and the 180 degree turnaround in crime statistics has been impressive.

 Colombia has experienced significant improvements in safety over the last 25 years.